RoboticsBrno/Robutek/docs/robot/lekce1/index.md

 		Tools for controlling devices running Jaculus

 		Commands:
 		help            Print help for given command
 		list-ports      List available serial ports
 		serial-socket   Tunnel a serial port over a TCP socket install         Install Jaculus to device
-		build          Compile target file
+		build           Build TypeScript project
 		flash           Flash code to device (replace contents of ./code) pull            Download a file/directory from device
 		ls              List files in a directory
 		read            Read a file from device
 		write           Write a file to device
 		rm              Delete a file on device
 		mkdir           Create a directory on device
 		rmdir           Delete a directory on device
 		upload          Upload a file/directory to device
+		format          Format device storage
+		resources-ls    List available resources
+		resources-read  Read a resource from device
+		get-examples    Get example project from device
 		start           Start a program
 		stop            Stop a program
 		status          Get status of device
 		version         Get version of device firmware
 		monitor         Monitor program output
+		wifi-get        Display current WiFi config
+		wifi-ap         Set WiFi to AP mode (create a hotspot) wifi-add        Add a WiFi network
+		wifi-rm         Remove a WiFi network
+		wifi-sta        Set WiFi to Station mode (connect to a wifi) wifi-disable    Disable WiFi

 		Global options:
 		--log-level   Set log level (default: info)